AdaCore/learn/content/courses/advanced-ada/chapters/limited_types.rst

 Deriving from limited private types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Of course, we can also derive from limited private types.
+However, there are
+more rules in this case than the ones we've seen so far.
+Let's start with an
-For example:
+example:

 .. code:: ada run_button project=Courses.Advanced_Ada.Limited_Types.Derived_Limited_Private_Type
     :class: ada-expect-compile-error